Central Ohio · Woman-Owned · 350+ Clients

 Search & AI Answer Optimization

-We structure your content to meet Google's new AI search rules — schema markup, answer-first writing, and the E-E-A-T signals that get designers cited in AI results.
+We structure your content to meet Google's new AI search rules, schema markup, answer-first writing and the Experience, Expertise, Authoritativeness and Trust (E-E-A-T) signals that get your business quoted in AI answers like ChatGPT and Google AI Overviews.

 ADA / WCAG Compliance